tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 ![Schermata 2023-02-26 alle 03.01.36.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.01.36.png)

-Let’s go in the editor
+Let's go in the editor

 What ?
-Our CSS is not there anymore
+Our CSS is not there anymore!

 ![Schermata 2023-02-26 alle 03.11.28.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.11.28.png)

-Maybe the “dependency” assets we added is not present in the editor ? try to remove it
+Maybe the “dependency” assets we added is not present in the editor?
+Try to remove it

 ```php
 // in my-theme/functions.php